gjbex/Workflows-for-HPC/docs/README.md

 know your way around the command line.
 You should also be familiar with the basics of the Slurm job scheduler.

+For following along hands-on, you need
+* laptop or desktop with internet access and set up so you can connect to an HPC system;
+* an account on an HPC system (e.g., VSC, CECI, ...);
+* compute credits if that is required to run jobs on the HPC system;

 ## Level